-The purpose of this course is to apply the nursing process while learning fundamental nursing skills.
-Emphasis is given to health promotion and the aging adult.
-Nursing procedures are practiced in the laboratory and in the community with basically well adults who are in need of personal care and health promotion nursing assistance.
-Prerequisites: CH 111, PSY 105, EN 102, CO 101, BI 201, BI 202, or concurrent CH 112.
+The purpose of this course is to apply the nursing process while learning fundamental nursing skills with an emphasis on health promotion and the aging adult.
+Nursing procedures are practiced in the laboratory and in the community Prerequisites: Admission to Nursing Major.
 Fall semester.